 Interest rate risks

-As the interest-bearing has a reasonable level, moderate changes in the interest rate level will have direct effect on earnings.
+Given the group's interest-bearing debt, moderate changes in the interest rate level will have direct effect on earnings.
 No interest dispositions are entered into to hedge interest rate risks.

 Targets and expectations for the year ahead